 A variety of tests and investigations may be needed to diagnose a liver tumour.

-An ultrasound scan and x-rays will be taken, which can show if there's a tumour in the liver.
+An ultrasound scan and x-rays will be taken, which can show if there is a tumour in the liver.
 Further tests, including CT (computerised tomography) scans or MRI (magnetic resonance imaging) scans, will be done to find out the extent of the disease, both inside and outside the liver.
 Blood tests will also be carried out.

-Most hepatoblastomas and hepatocellular carcinomas produce a protein that's released into the bloodstream.
+Most hepatoblastomas and hepatocellular carcinomas produce a protein that is released into the bloodstream.
 This protein is known as alpha-fetoprotein (AFP).
 It's possible to measure levels of AFP in the blood, which can be a useful indicator of whether the liver tumour is responding to treatment or whether it may have come back after treatment.
 AFP is also known as a tumour marker.

 Any tests and investigations that your child needs will be explained to you.
-Our section on children’s cancers gives more detailed information on what the tests and scans involve.

 To assess the extent of the cancer, a grouping system called PRETEXT (pre-treatment extent of disease) is used.
 It uses an MRI scan to measure the amount of cancer in the liver at diagnosis.
 It's also used to help establish the best treatment for each child.